Get

 A Note on Urinary Health

-If you’re having a particularly challenging time with potty training, it doesn’t hurt to consult your veterinarian or a professional dog trainer.
+If you are having a particularly challenging time with potty training, it doesn’t hurt to consult a veterinarian or a professional dog trainer.
 In some cases, puppies and adult dogs may have difficulty with potty training due to issues in their urinary tract and may require veterinary care.
 Some common signs associated with urinary issues include abnormal urination patterns, drinking more water than usual, pain when urinating, and straining to urinate.
 Seek veterinary care right away if you see blood in your dog’s urine.

 dogster face divider